Sakshi Kasat

 Helpful hint: Weekends and public holidays can delay the transfer.
 Plan ahead so the fees reach on time.

-Tips to Making the Process Smoother
+Tips for Making the Process Smoother

 It’s easy to lose track, so keep a close eye on your total remittances each year—the USD 250,000 cap includes not just education but also travel, gifts, and investments.